WildEyeConservation/TrapTagger/README.md

 - Start the application with the command `docker-compose up`.
 - You can stop the process by first entering `docker stop flask` and subsequently `docker-compose down`.
 The first command will reschedule any long-running tasks to be performed once the application is up and running again.
+- Please note the first time you start the application, you must do so in maintenance mode.
+This is achieved by setting the MAINTENANCE variable in the config file to True.
+This will allow the application to initialise your database.
+Once it has done so, you can reset the application with maintenance mode switched off.

 # Using the Site